If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 “Being a Five means always needing to learn, to take in information about the world.
 A day without learning is like a day without ‘sunshine.’
 As a Five, I want to have an understanding of life.
 I like having a theoretical explanation about why things happen as they do.
 This understanding makes me feel in charge and in control.
 I most often learn from a distance as an observer and not a participant.
 Sometimes, it seems that understanding life is as good as living it.
 It is a difficult journey to learn that life must be lived and not just studied.”

-Behind Fives’ relentless pursuit of knowledge are deep insecurities about their ability to function successfully in the world.
-Fives feel that they do not have an ability to do things as well as others.
+Behind Fives’ relentless pursuit of knowledge are deep insecurities about their ability to function successfully.
+Fives feel that they cannot do things as well as others.
 But rather than engage directly with activities that might bolster their confidence, Fives “take a step back” into their minds where they feel more capable.
-Their belief is that from the safety of their minds they will eventually figure out how to do things—and one day rejoin the world.
+They believe that from their minds, they think that from their minds’ safety,—and one day rejoin the world.

-Fives spend a lot of time observing and contemplating—listening to the sounds of wind or of a synthesizer, or taking notes on the activities in an anthill in their back yard.
-As they immerse themselves in their observations, they begin to internalize their knowledge and gain a feeling of self-confidence.
+Fives spend much time observing and contemplating—listening to the sounds of wind or a synthesizer or taking notes on the activities in an anthill in their backyard.
+As they immerse themselves in their observations, they internalize their knowledge and gain self-confidence.
 They can then go out and play a piece on the synthesizer or tell people what they know about ants.
-They may also stumble across exciting new information or make new creative combinations (playing a piece of music based on recordings of wind and water).
-When they get verification of their observations and hypotheses, or see that others understand their work, it is a confirmation of their competency, and this fulfills their Basic Desire. (“You know what you are talking about.”)
+They may also stumble across exciting new information or create creative combinations (playing recordings of music based on wind and water recordings).
+When they verify their observations and hypotheses or see that others understand their work, it confirms their competency, fulfilling their Basic Desire. (“You know what you are talking about.”)

-Knowledge, understanding, and insight are thus highly valued by Fives, because their identity is built around “having ideas” and being someone who has something unusual and insightful to say.
-For this reason, Fives are not interested in exploring what is already familiar and well-established; rather, their attention is drawn to the unusual, the overlooked, the secret, the occult, the bizarre, the fantastic, the “unthinkable.”
-Investigating “unknown territory”—knowing something that others do not know, or creating something that no one has ever experienced—allows Fives to have a niche for themselves that no one else occupies.
+Knowledge, understanding, and insight are thus highly valued by Fives because their identity is built around “having ideas” and being someone who has something unusual and insightful to say.
+For this reason, Fives are not interested in exploring what is already familiar and well-established; their attention is drawn to the unique, the overlooked, the secret, the occult, the bizarre, the fantastic, and the “unthinkable.”
+Investigating “unknown territory”—knowing something that others do not know or creating something that no one has ever experienced—allows Fives to have a niche for themselves that no one else occupies.
 They believe that developing this niche is the best way that they can attain independence and confidence.

-Thus, for their own security and self-esteem, Fives need to have at least one area in which they have a degree of expertise that will allow them to feel capable and connected with the world.
-Fives think, “I am going to find something that I can do really well, and then I will be able to meet the challenges of life.
-But I can’t have other things distracting me or getting in the way.”
-They therefore develop an intense focus on whatever they can master and feel secure about.
-It may be the world of mathematics, or the world of rock and roll, or classical music, or car mechanics, or horror and science fiction, or a world entirely created in their imagination.
+Thus, for their security and self-esteem, Fives need at least one area in which they have a degree of expertise that will allow them to feel capable and connected with the world.
+Fives think, “I am going to find something that I can do well, and then I will be able to meet life’s challenges.
+But I can’t have other things distracting or getting in the way.”
+They, therefore, intensely focus on whatever they can master and feel secure about.
+It may be the world of mathematics, rock, and roll, classical music, car mechanics, horror, and science fiction, or a world entirely created in their imagination.
 Not all Fives are scholars or Ph.Ds.
-But, depending on their intelligence and the resources available to them, they focus intensely on mastering something that has captured their interest.
+But, depending on their intelligence and the resources available, they focus intensely on mastering something that has captured their interest.

 The intense focus of Fives can thus lead to remarkable discoveries and innovations, but when the personality is more fixated, it can also create self-defeating problems.
-This is because their focus of attention unwittingly serves to distract them from their most pressing practical problems.
-Whatever the sources of their anxieties may be—relationships, lack of physical strength, inability to gain employment, and so forth—average Fives tend not to deal with these issues.
-Rather, they find something else to do that will make them feel more competent.
-The irony is that no matter what degree of mastery they develop in their area of expertise, this cannot solve their more basic insecurities about functioning in the world.
-For example, as a marine biologist, a Five could learn everything there is to know about a type of shellfish, but if her fear is that she is never going to be able to run her own household adequately, she will not have solved her underlying anxiety.
+This is because their focus of attention unwittingly serves to distract them from their most pressing practical issues.
+Whatever the sources of their anxieties—relationships, lack of physical strength, inability to gain employment, and so forth—average Fives tend not to deal with these issues.
+Instead, they find something else to do to make them feel more competent.
+The irony is that no matter what degree of mastery they develop in their expertise, this cannot solve their more basic insecurities about functioning in the world.
+For example, as a marine biologist, a Five could learn everything there is to know about a type of shellfish.
+Still, if she fears that she will never be able to run her household adequately, she will not have solved her underlying anxiety.

 Dealing directly with physical matters can feel extremely daunting for Fives.
-Henry is a life scientist working in a major medical research lab:
+Henry is a life scientist working in a central medical research lab:

 “Since I was a child, I have shied away from sports and strenuous physical activity whenever possible.
 I was never able to climb the ropes in gym class, stopped participating in sports as soon as it was feasible, and the smell of a gymnasium still makes me uncomfortable.
 At the same time, I have always had a very active mental life.
 I learned to read at the age of three, and in school I was always one of the smartest kids in academic subjects.”

 Thus, much of their time gets spent “collecting” and developing ideas and skills they believe will make them feel confident and prepared.
-They want to retain everything that they have learned and “carry it around in their heads.”
-The problem is that while they are engrossed in this process, they are not interacting with others or even increasing many other practical and social skills.
-They devote more and more time to collecting and attending to their collections, less to anything related to their real needs.
+They want to retain everything they have learned and “carry it around in their heads.”
+The problem is that while engrossed in this process, they are not interacting with others or increasing many other practical and social skills.
+They devote more and more time to collecting and attending to their collections, less to anything related to their actual needs.